georged/enabler/content/post/introduction.md

 We did chat about the importance of individual identities on [CRM MVP Podcast](http://crmmvppodcast.com/episode-55-building-your-personal-brand-like-an-mvp) (I have no idea why we didn't talk about it on our own podcast, probably because Joel didn't offer me a drink).
 The irony of me blabbing about the identity importance is not lost on me, considering that a lot of my work is done under the name of Tîpp Jäår.
 But I hope to change some of that with the blog you're reading right now.

+### People who made it happen

+We've had people coming and going.
+We've received a lot of help and encouragement from other MVPs and from the broader community.
+Thank you all!

+But I don't think any of our creations would see the light of the day without these individuals.

 ## Advice

 ### On MVP program